-This used to to be a treasure trove of useful information about visitor behavior and intent.
+This used to to be a treasure trove of useful information about visitor behavior and keyword conversions.

-However, gradually since 2011, when Google released the Safe Search Update, almost all organic searches were hidden as keywords not provided.
+However, gradually since 2011, when Google released the Secure Search update, almost all organic searches are hidden as (not provided).

 And the ratio of Google Analytics keywords not provided surged from about 41% to over 80%.